Q: What is the mission of The Class of 1978 Foundation?

 - Working on criminal justice reform; and

-- Supporting pioneering programs for hearing–impaired elementary students.
+- Supporting Pioneering therapies and programs for hearing-impaired elementary students.

 Q: Can any part of a of grant award be applied to a student’s summer earnings requirements for their financial aid package?